k1ln/agileDb/README.md

 # AgileDb
 AgileDb is an API and database technique designed to make databases agile.
 It enables the storage of various data types in a JSON field within SQL databases, offering flexibility without strict schema requirements.
+Postgres, mariadb and MSSQL are supported.

 ## Features
 ### Dynamic Structure